aiven/devportal/docs/products/kafka/concepts/tiered-storage-backups.rst

 Metadata backups are automatically restored during regular power cycles, but significant incidents may require manual operator intervention.
 The backup and restoration procedures for local storage remain separate and unchanged.

-As active segments are not uploaded to the remote storage, the data stored in them will be lost after powering off the service.